 - Ensuring the curriculum is relevant, balanced and broad

 - Reviewing staff performance and pay

 - Ensuring academic standards are as high as possible

-8. A Chair and Vice Chair of Governors will be appointed at the September meeting.
+8. A Chair and Vice Chair of Governors is appointed at the September meeting.

-For 2021-22 the Chair was Mrs Judith Fawbert and the Vice Chair was Mrs Gill Peterson.
+For 2021-22 the Chair is Mrs Martine Morris and the Vice Chair is Mrs Gill Peterson.

 10. The staff governor represents staff views and reports back to colleagues as/when appropriate.